For the ceviche

 For the salsa roja: Heat the oil in a saucepan

 over medium heat, and then saute the onions, garlic and serrano until the onions are translucent, 2 to 3 minutes.
-Stir in the tomatoes and oregano
+Stir in the tomatoes and oregano and simmer

 about 10 minutes, and then remove from the heat and let cool slightly.
 Puree the mixture in a blender